jvasile/helpman/README.md

 Options:

   -n, --binary-name - Name of the binary (used in the manpage header).
 Defaults to the binary file name
-  -o, --output-dir - Directory where the generated manpage will be saved [default: .]
   -s, --section - Section number of the manpage (accepted values: 1-8) [default: 1]
   -t, --title - Title of the manual (default depends on the section)
   -h, --help - Print help